Daanivd/msp4-unicornattractor/README.md

 Test files can be performed through the CLI, using the following command:
 `coverage run --source='app-name' manage.py test`
 A report can be found using:
-`coverage report`, and more indepth details of the report can be seen by viewing the index file created by `coverage html`
+`coverage report`, and more indepth details of the report can be seen by viewing the index file created by `coverage html`.

 ### Manual Testing